soaand01/ephemeralNotes/README.md

 # Ephemeral Notes ✨📝

-A tiny, privacy-first notes app for local development — notes expire automatically and can be password-protected.
-This README explains how to run the app locally for development and testing.

-# Ephemeral Notes ✨📝

 A small, privacy-minded ephemeral notes app for local development and testing.
 Notes are stored in Redis with a TTL and can be optionally password protected and/or set to burn after reading.

 ---